 Odds to Win the 2020 Giro d'Italia

-The 2020 Giro d'Italia odds are now available, with the event due to take place on October 3.
-The odds are subject to change and were last updated on September 18, 2020:
+The 2021 Giro d'Italia odds are now available.
+The odds are subject to change and were last updated on October 28, 2020:

 It is common for the winner of the previous year’s Giro d’Italia to be at the top of the odds board or at least near the top - and we have Richard Carapaz tied for first with +250.
 Vincenzo Nibali is a multiple Giro d’Italia champion and will be a good rider to keep an eye on.